 - Funding is needed to acquire additional homes as there is significant need for housing to assist a growing number of people in our community in their recovery process.

 Our intention is to progress slowly, 1 successful house after another.
 Our goal is at least 2 homes for men, 1 for women and 1 for vets, not necessarily in that order.
 Funding will determine when we can open additional homes.
-Once our first home is running successfully, it should be easier to expand from there.

 Principles for Success in Recovery